chiminey/chiminey/docs/installation.rst

 4. Activate a smart connector.
 The syntax to activate a smart connector is `./activatesc smart-connector-name`.
 Thus, activate `randnum` smart connector as follows::

     ./activatesc randnum

+5. Verify the smart connector is successfully activated.

+  - Open a browser and visit the Chiminey portal.

+  - Login with your regular username and password.

+  - Click Create Job.  `randnum` will appear under the Smart Connectors list.

 .. seealso::